KaziAmitHasan/kaziamithasan.github.io/_pages/research.md

 Here is a summary of some of my research efforts.

+### Pre-prints
-## An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Pull Requests and Issues (under review in EMSE)
+**An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Pull Requests and Issues (under review in EMSE)**
-### Authors: Huizi Hao, Kazi Amit Hasan, Hong Qin, Marcos Macedo, Yuan Tian, Steven H. H. Ding , Ahmed E. Hassan
+**Authors:** Huizi Hao, Kazi Amit Hasan, Hong Qin, Marcos Macedo, Yuan Tian, Steven H. H. Ding , Ahmed E. Hassan

 Details will be available soon.